KeanuNotReeves/practicum-trad-projections/README.md

 ### **The Data**

-  The data has 7,000 samples and 16 features including:
+  The data has 7,435 samples and 17 features (12 categorical, 4 numeric, 1 identifier) including:

 **ID**: A unique identifier of every student (not their actual student ID).

 **Gender**: Male (M) or Female (F)

 **Ethnic**: The student's self identified ethnicity (AN = American-Indian/Alaska Native, AS = Asian, BL = Black/African-American,                     HIS = Hispanic, HP = Hawaiian/Pacific Islander, Multiple = Multiple Ethnicities Reported, NR = Non-Resident Alien,                     Unknown = Unknown, WH = White)

 **Religion**: The student's self identified religious belief.
 (BP = Baptist, BU = Buddhist, EP = Episcopalian, GO = Greek Orthodox,                     HU = Hindu, IS = Islam, JW = Jewish, LD = Latter Day Saints, LU = Lutheran, ME = Methodist, NA = Not Applicable,                           OP = Other Protestant, OT = Other, PB = Protestant, RC = Roman Catholic, UN = Unknown)

+** FA_Intent**: Yes, if the student indicated they wanted to submit financial aid paperwork to Regis University.

 **First_Gen**: Yes, if the student is the first member of their family to attend college.